 On October 14, 2020, the Company granted 3,800,000 stock options to directors, officers, consultants and employees of the Company.
 Each stock option allows the holder to acquire one common share of the Company at an exercise price of \$0.28 for a period of 5 years.
-The options vest as to 1/3 on the grant date and 1/3 on each of the first and second anniversaries of the grant date.
+The options vest as to 1/3 on each of the first, second and third anniversaries of the grant date.

 On February 8, 2021, the Company granted 1,200,000 stock options to officers, employees and consultants of the Company.
 Each stock option allows the holder to acquire one common share of the Company at an exercise price of \$0.28 for a period of 5 years.
-The options vest as to 1/3 on the grant date, and 1/3 on each of the first and second anniversaries of the grant date.
+The options vest as to 1/3 on the date of the grant, and 1/3 on each of the first and second anniversaries of the grant date.
+The grant is subject to regulatory approval.